-- Use template #1 if you determine that the debt arises from the contract and the contract requires payment of interest ONLY in the Interest clause, FAR 52.232-17 or 52.212-4(i)(6). - 2.
+- 1. Use template #1 if you determine that the debt arises from the contract and the contract requires payment of interest ONLY in the Interest clause, FAR 52.232-17 or 52.212-4(i)(6). - 2.
 Modify template #1 to insert appropriate amounts to describe the debt. - 3.
 Modify Template #1 to delete paragraphs that do not apply to your situation per instructions within the template.

+Company Rep presentative's Name

+Company Nar me

+Company Ade dress

-Company Representative's Name Company Name Company Address City, State, Zip Code
+City, State, Zi ip Code

+Dear (company representative's name)

-This letter is to inform you that \\\\\\ (insert company name) is indebted to the United States Government in the amount of \$XX,XXX.XX) on Contract No. XXXXXX-XX-X-XXXX and that payment in full is due not later than 30 days after the date of this notification.
+This le etter is to inform you that (insert company name) is indebt ted to the

+United States Government in the amount of \$XX ,XXX.XX) on Contract No. XXX XXXX-XX-X-

+XXXX and th nat payment in full is due not later th nan 30 days after the date of this notification.

+•

-Please remit a check in the amount of \$\\\\\ payable to the payment office that is identified in your contract, annotated with the contract number and accompanied by a copy of this demand for payment.
+Please remit a a check in the amount of \$ payable to the payment office that is identified

+in your contra act, annotated with the contract num ber and accompanied by a copy of this demand

+for payment.

-This debt resulted from (fully describe the basis of debt).
+This debt resu ılted from (fully describe the basis of del bt).

-The amount due is comprised of-
+The amount d lue is comprised of-

 Principal Amount of Debt \$

 Interest (if there are previously \$

-accrued amounts)

-Penalty (if applicable \$

-Total Debt owed \$

 (If the lines of accounting against which the debt is due are readily available, the letter should include the following.
 See FAR 32.604(b)(2) for specific instructions.
 DELETE THE PARAGRAPH IF YOU CANNOT FILL OUT THE DISTRIBUTION OF THE DEBT.)
-The following is a distribution of the debt by lines of accounting: